kellykindla/FinalProject/README.md

 ### Model Accuracy:
 To accomplish our model, our data was grouped by zip code to count the occurrence of crimes; this DataFrame was merged to the housing data.
-An initial attempt of our model showed a low adjusted r-squared score of 0.38.
+An initial attempt of our model showed a low adjusted R-squared score of 0.38.
 In efforts to improve our model, we encoded all zip codes and the binned the occurrence of crimes (high, medium, low) so each could be evaluated in the model.
 Furthermore, columns that initially showed insignificant p-values (greater than 0.05) from our initial analysis were dropped.
 Our data was split into training and testing sets (with train_test_split default parameters) and was further scaled (using StandardScaler()) to improve accuracy.
 We used sklearn’s LinearRegression to perform our model and statsmodels.api to display the OLS Regression results.
-After refactoring, the adjusted r-squared score was 0.556.
+After refactoring, the adjusted R-squared score was 0.556.
 The code used to accomplish our multiple linear regression, including training and scaling our data is shown below.

 <img width="906" alt="MLM" src="https://user-images.githubusercontent.com/92558842/162082149-256b0ddc-b47c-414b-b1af-be59999df473.png">

 Additional refactoring and cleaning were conducted to attempt to improve our model.
 All categorical features were encoded and additional extreme outliers were identified and removed from the dataset.
-Our adjusted r-squared score is 0.728.
+Our adjusted R-squared score is 0.734.
 According to the machine learaning model, we found that for each crime occurrence, the latest listing price decreased by $0.2106.

 ![MLM Results](Images/MLM_results.png)